eimmar/elevators/readme.md

  * `ElevatorController` - this is the elevator manager that keeps track of all the elevators running in the elevator shaft.
 There should be only one ElevatorController

-### Bonus Classes

-There are a few classes added to get you faster up and running.
-It is not mandatory to use these classes in your solution but you can use them to cut time in boiler plate coding.

- * `ElevatorControllerEndPoints` for REST features.
-If you would like to use them in a test or to support a GUI here is already a basic skeleton class for you

- * `ElevatorApplication` class for starting the Spring container and there are a few beans you can use as well

- * There are two test classes added to get you up and running faster with tests and simulations

 ## What We Expect

 Implement the elevator system and make it as real as possible when it comes to the logic.
 Which elevator is best suited for a waiting floor, more requests than available elevators and so on.